OttoNia/EECS_1720_Hyewon_Kim/README.md

 # EECS_1720_Hyewon_Kim

-# This repo for 100-days-code and projects.
+# This repo is for 100-days-code and projects.

 EECS 1720 first page creation